EGO4D/Ego-Exo4D-docs/docs/challenge.md

 ## Acknowledgements

-The Ego4D and EgoExo4D challenges would not have been possible without the infrastructure and support of the [EvalAI team](https://eval.ai/team).
+The EgoExo4D challenges would not have been possible without the infrastructure and support of the [EvalAI team](https://eval.ai/team).
 Thank you!

 ### Organizers